magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 ## Extension Validation and QA

-After accepting package for Technical Review series of automated checks and manual checks are scheduled.
+After accepting a package for Technical Review, a series of automated checks and manual checks are scheduled.

 ### Code Sniffer: Check code quality/syntax

 The Marketplace coding standard review uses a custom set of coding sniffs.
-If the submitted code fails to pass the review, a technical report is generated that describes each issue found and its location in the codebase.
+If the submitted code fails the review, Magento generates a technical report that describes each issue found and its location in the codebase.

 _More details:_ [Code Sniffer]({{ site.baseurl }}/marketplace/sellers/code-sniffer.html)